How to get a building listed

 Listing a building can instill a sense of pride and identity among local communities.
 Recognition of a building’s historical or cultural significance can strengthen community bonds and inspire residents to value and contribute to the preservation of their heritage.

-See also How to celebrate beltane
+See also How to put my private plate on retention

 In conclusion, building listing is an essential practice in safeguarding our architectural and cultural heritage.
 It protects important structures, stimulates tourism, and fosters a sense of pride and identity within communities.